County Officials Remind Residents about Precautions to Take During a Winter Storm to Protect Themselves and Their Families

 - Postpone or cancel non-essential trips if travel conditions are hazardous and obey travel bans;

-- Clean off all snow and ice from their vehicles by making sure snow and frost is removed from the windshield, windows and side mirrors; compacted snow is removed from the wheel wells; and snow is removed from the headlights and taillights so other drivers can see you.
+- Clean off all snow and ice from their vehicles by making sure snow and frost is removed from the windshield, windows and side mirrors; compacted snow is removed from the wheel wells; and snow is removed from the headlights and taillights so they can be seen by other drivers;

-- Reduce their speeds when roads are slick or visibility is reduced, and turn on their headlights so other drivers can see you;
+- Reduce their speeds when roads are slick or visibility is reduced, and turn on their headlights so they can be seen by other drivers;

 - Keep parked vehicles off the roadways and shoulders of the road;